Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 ## Implementation

 This web-scraper utilizes the hidden API's by which iNaturalist mediates queries to its records database.
-There are 5 modules, as follows:
+It comprises 5 modules (see below) as well as a mandatory 'init.py' file.
+All important information about the classes, methods, functions and variables defined in these modules is included in docstrings.

-- **inat_creds.py**
+- **inat_creds.py**<br/>
-This file is edited to include a valid iNaturalist *username* and *password*
+This file must be edited by the user to include a valid iNaturalist *username* and *password*
-- **inat_search_params.py**
+- **inat_search_params.py**<br/>
 This editable file is the 'control panel' of the application.
 Users set the values of key variables, which are imported into the main script to control the scrape job.
 The following variables can be manipulated:

     place_id : int
         Numerical code representing the geographic region for the scrape job Find the correct code via setup of a real search on the iNaturalist 'Explore' page